 Primary actively looks for ways to make their clothing ranges more eco-friendly.
 Examples include their use of recycled materials in their swimsuits and denim items and the increased use of organic cotton.

 BeyaMade is a sustainable kids’ clothing brand that makes pieces that grow with your kids.
-The garments created have Extra snaps, buttons, or elastic are used so that the garments can grow and expand with your kids.
+Their garments have extra snaps, buttons, or elastic so they can grow and expand with your kids.

 The clothing is handmade using sustainable materials and many are gender-neutral.